Cricket in Japan

 - Japan Cricket League (JCL)

 This is a 40-over competition which has strict entry criteria and only strong, well run teams will be allowed to enter.
-The competition is made up of two divisions with seven teams in each as of 2016.
-In Division 1 each team will play each other twice, while in Division 2 it is just once.
-Each division will culminate in semi-finals and finals to decide the eventual winner.
+The competition is made up of three divisions with 27 teams in total as of 2020.
+In each Divisions all teams play each other once and culminates in semi-finals and finals to decide the eventual winner.

 - Japan Cup

 This is the domestic Twenty20 competition that is open to anyone.
-As of 2016 it is split into four divisions; North Kanto, East Kanto, West Kanto (all four teams each) and South Kanto (seven teams).
+As of 2020 it is split into seven divisions; North Kanto, East Kanto, West Kanto South Kanto, Kansai, Tokai and Tohoku, with a total of more than 50 teams.
 These are all run by their respective regional associations and the winner of each division will qualify for the Japan Cup Finals.
-This is a three-day event held in Sano during October which will also feature invitational teams from the other regions in Japan.
+This is a three-day event held in Sano during October.

 - Japan Premier League (JPL)